 To perform this installation, you need an account reachable via SSH on the Fortigate.

-Installing the integration using Web Automation is performed in 4 steps
+Integration ThreatSTOP with a Fortigate device using Web Automation is performed in 4 steps:

 - Configuring the device settings on the Admin Portal

-- Linking the TSCM to the device settings
+- Linking the TSCM to the Portal device configuration

 - Apply ACLs and configure log forwarding on the Fortigate